pommicket/ted/development.md

-I don't like complicated build systems, and I'm only using cmake because it can (through ninja) output `compile_commands.json` which is used for clangd.
+I don't like complicated build systems, and I'm only using cmake because it can output `compile_commands.json` which is needed for clangd.

-Both `make.bat` and `Makefile` will run all the right cmake and ninja commands for you (including generating `compile_commands.json`), so you shouldn't have to worry about that.
+Both `make.bat` and `make` will run all the right cmake and/or make and/or ninja commands for you (including generating `compile_commands.json`), so you shouldn't have to worry about that.